 HELENE BAILLY GALLERY

-Within her space located opposite the Bristol hotel, Hélène Bailly Marcilhac offers a reading of the fundamental movements from the end of the nineteenth to the twentieth century and permanently presents artworks by artists such as Pissarro, Sisley, Monet, Renoir, Matisse, Van Dongen, Picabia, Fernand Léger, Picasso, Braque, Sonia Delaunay, Juan Gris, Zadkine, Miro, Calder, Alberto and Diego Giacometti, Salvador Dali, Vieira da Silva, de Staël or Bernard Buffet.
+Within her two Parisian spaces, left bank opposite the Louvre and right bank opposite the Bristol, Hélène Bailly Marcilhac offers a reading of fundamental movements from the late nineteenth to the twentieth century and permanently presents works by artists such as Pissarro, Sisley, Monet, Renoir, Matisse, Marquet, Van Dongen, Picabia, Fernand Leger, Picasso, Braque, Juan Gris, Chagall, Zadkine, Calder, Vieira da Silva, de Stael, and Bernard Buffet.

-Hélène Bailly Marcilhac is moreover a member of the Syndicat National des Antiquaires, of the Nocturne Rive Droite Association and an Expert Accredited by the European Chamber of Expert-Advisors in Fine Art.
+Hélène Bailly Marcilhac is also a member of the Syndicat National des Antiquaires, the Association Nocturne Rive Droite, the Professional Committee of Art Galleries and an Expert approved by the European Chamber of Expert-Advisers in Works of Art.

 Maria Elena Vieira Da Silva